Owsley Stanley: Early life

 When he was fifteen, Owsley spent fifteen months as a voluntary psychiatric patient in St. Elizabeths Hospital in Washington, D.C.
-Without having graduated high school, he was admitted to the University of Virginia, where he studied engineering for a year.
+Without having graduated from high school, he was admitted to the University of Virginia, where he studied engineering for a year.
 Despite maintaining a 3.4 grade point average with minimal effort, he dropped out because of his disinclination for slide rules and mechanical drawing.
 Despite his dearth of formal education, he secured a position as a test engineer with Rocketdyne in Los Angeles; in this capacity, he worked on the SM-64 Navaho supersonic cruise missile.
 In June 1956, he enlisted in the United States Air Force as an electronics specialist, serving for 18 months (including stints at the Jet Propulsion Laboratory and Edwards Air Force Base's Rocket Engine Test Facility) before being discharged in 1958.
 During his service, he secured an amateur radio license and a general radiotelephone operator license.

 Later, inspired by a 1958 performance of the Bolshoi Ballet, he studied ballet in Los Angeles, supporting himself for a time as a professional dancer.
 In 1963, he enrolled at the University of California, Berkeley, where he became involved in the psychoactive drug scene.
 He dropped out after a semester, took a technical job at KGO-TV, and began producing LSD in a small lab located in the bathroom of a house near campus; his makeshift laboratory was raided by police on February 21, 1965.
 He beat the charges and successfully sued for the return of his equipment.
-The police were looking for methamphetamine but found only LSD, which was not illegal at the time.
+The police were looking for methamphetamine but found only LSD, which was not illegal at the time as its classification as a Schedule I controlled substance in the U.S. did not occur until 1968.

 Stanley returned to Los Angeles to pursue the production of LSD.
 He used his Berkeley lab to buy 500 grams of lysergic acid monohydrate, the basis for LSD.
 His first shipment arrived on March 30, 1965, and he produced 300,000 hits (270 micrograms each) of LSD by May 1965; then he returned to the Bay Area.

 In September 1965, Stanley became the primary LSD supplier to Ken Kesey and the Merry Pranksters.
 By this time, Sandoz LSD sold under the trade-name Delysid was hard to come by, as Sandoz halted LSD production in August 1965 after growing governmental protests at its proliferation among the general populace, which meant that "Owsley Acid" had become the new standard.
 He was featured (most prominently his freak-out at the Muir Beach Acid Test in November 1965) in The Electric Kool-Aid Acid Test (1968), Tom Wolfe's book detailing the history of Kesey and the Merry Pranksters.
 Stanley attended the Watts Acid Test on February 12, 1966, with his new apprentice Tim Scully, and provided the LSD.

 Stanley also provided LSD to the Beatles during filming of Magical Mystery Tour (1967), and former Three Dog Night singer Chuck Negron has noted that Owsley and Leary gave Negron's band free LSD.